Northern hairy-nosed wombat

 The northern hairy-nosed wombat (Lasiorhinus krefftii) or yaminon is one of three extant species of Australian marsupials known as wombats.
 It is one of the rarest land mammals in the world and is critically endangered.
-Its historical range previously extended across New South Wales, Victoria, and Queensland, and as recently as 100 years ago it was considered as having become extinct, but in the 1930s a population of about 30 individuals was discovered located in one place, a 3 km2 range within the 32 km2 Epping Forest National Park in Queensland.
-With the species threatened by wild dogs, the Queensland Government built a 20 km-long predator-proof fence around all wombat habitat at Epping Forest National Park in 2002.
-Insurance populations have since been translocated to two other locations to ensure the species survives threats such as fire, flood, or disease.
+Its historical range previously extended across New South Wales, Victoria, and Queensland, and as recently as 100 years ago it was considered extinct.

+In the 1930s, 30 individuals were discovered in a 3 km2 range within the 32 km2 Epping Forest National Park in Queensland.
+In 2002, with the species threatened by wild dogs, the Queensland Government built a 20 km-long predator-proof fence around all wombat habitat at Epping Forest National Park.
+Insurance populations have since been translocated to two other locations to ensure that the species survives threats such as fire, flood, or disease.

 In 2003, the total population consisted of 113 individuals, including only around 30 breeding females.
 After recording an estimated 230 individuals in 2015, the number was up to over 300 by 2021, and over 400 by 2024.